thomasWeise/distributedComputingExamples/README.md

 ### 2.5.
 Apache Axis2/Java

 For running the [Web Service](http://github.com/thomasWeise/distributedComputingExamples/tree/master/webServices/) examples, you will need to download [Apache Axis2/Java](http://axis.apache.org/axis2/java/core/) from the corresponding [download page](http://axis.apache.org/axis2/java/core/download.html).
 I recommend using at least Axis2 1.7.1.

+### 2.6.
+GCC and Libraries

+In order to compile the examples written in the C programming language (such as the C-based [sockets examples](http://github.com/thomasWeise/distributedComputingExamples/tree/master/sockets/c)), you will need a C compiler such as GCC.
+Under Linux, it should normally be already installed and can otherwise be installed via `sudo apt-get install gcc`.
+Under Windows, you will need to install [MinGW](http://mingw.org/), usually via the [web installer](https://sourceforge.net/projects/mingw/files/Installer/mingw-get-setup.exe/download).

+#### 2.6.1.
+Cross-Compiling for Windows under Linux

+Several of the C examples come for Windows or Linux.
+GCC allows you to cross-compile, i.e., if you are using Linux, you can compile C programs for Windows.
+For this purpose, you would first install `sudo apt-get install gcc-mingw-w64-i686` and then can use the command `gcc-mingw-w64-i686` in the same way you would use `gcc` under MinGW.

 ## 3. Licensing